 If we have a program that fits your needs, we will automatically enroll you in the program and send you information.
 If you decide not to participate, please notify us and we will withdraw you.
-If you have any questions about this program, please contact Member Services (phone numbers are printed on the back cover of this booklet).
+If you have any questions about this program, please contact Member Services.